34-Year-Old Second Baseman – Washington Nationals

 Dan Uggla Contract Information:

-Signed a minor league contract with the Giants in July of 2014.
+Signed a minor league deal, which includes a spring training invite, with the Nats in December 2014.

 To instantly reveal our fantasy analysis of every player – including Dan Uggla – simply subscribe now.